 Signs and Symptoms of Ovarian Cancer

-Despite an increased awareness of ovarian cancer in the news and other media, the ability to detect this disease is poor, and many women are not diagnosed until the disease is advanced.
-Ovarian cancer ordinarily produces no distinctive symptoms, and most tumors metastasize, or spread, to other abdominal organs before being diagnosed.
+Despite an increased awareness of ovarian cancer, the ability to detect this disease is poor, and many women are not diagnosed until their condition is advanced.
+Ovarian cancer ordinarily produces no distinctive symptoms, and most tumors metastasize (spread) to other abdominal organs before diagnosis.

 Metastasis can give rise to ascites, a build-up of fluid in the abdomen that usually causes abdominal swelling.
 Such swelling may be the only indication that something is wrong, and it is the most common reason most patient visit their doctor.